lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 :-----------------:|:-----------------:
 <img src="/assets/plotted-chart-3.png" align="left" width="285" height="160" alt="Holding data for model performance"> | <img src="/assets/plotted-chart-4.png" align="left" width="285" height="160" alt="Comparing predictions">

-The difference between the predicted and actual levels are what we call the ***residuals***.
+The difference between the predicted and actual levels are called the ***residuals***.
 And they can tell us something about the error level in the model.

 Now there are a few ways we can measure the error in the model, and these include root-mean-square error, or ***RMSE***, and mean absolute error.